openvinotoolkit/openvino/docs/ops/detection/ExperimentalDetectronGenerateProposalsSingleImage_6.md

 **Category**: Object detection

-**Short description**: An operation *ExperimentalDetectronGenerateProposalsSingleImage* computes ROIs and ROI's scores based on input data.
+**Short description**: An operation *ExperimentalDetectronGenerateProposalsSingleImage* computes ROIs and their scores based on input data.

-**Detailed description**:
+**Detailed description**: Operation doing next steps:

-   Transpose and reshape predicted bbox transformations to get them into the same order as the anchors:
+1. Transposes and reshape predicted deltas and scores to get them into the same order as the anchors;
-     - bbox deltas will be (4 * A, H, W) format from convolution output
-     - transpose to (H, W, 4 * A)
-     - reshape to (H * W * A, 4) where rows are ordered by (H, W, A) in slowest to fastest order to match the enumerated anchors

-   Same story for the scores:
-     - Scores are (A, H, W) format from convolution output
-     - Transpose to (H, W, A)
-     - Reshape to (H * W * A, 1) where rows are ordered by (H, W, A) to match the order of anchors and bbox_deltas

-   Transform anchors into proposals and clip proposals to image.
+2. Transforms anchors into proposals and clips proposals to image;
-   Remove predicted boxes with either height or width < *min_size*, sort all `(proposal, score)` pairs by score from highest to lowest.
+3. Removes predicted boxes with either height or width < *min_size*;
+4. Sorts all `(proposal, score)` pairs by score from highest to lowest;
-   Take top *pre_nms_count*.

-   Apply *nms_threshold*.
-   Take *post_nms_count*.
-   Return the top proposals (-> ROIs top).
+5. Takes top *pre_nms_count* proposals;
+6. Applies non maximum suppression with *nms_threshold*;
+7. Takes *post_nms_count* proposals and return these top proposals and their scores.

 **Attributes**: